A. Adding an award | B. Correcting existing data | C. Frequently asked questions (FAQ)

 - Events: We are now accepting submissions for adding events.
 Please see this guide for details about how to submit.

-- Recipients / Titles / Companies: Currently, the only way to edit existing recipient, title and/or company data (for example to add additional relations) is to submit a deletion request for the entire award, and resubmit it with the correct information.
+- Recipient / Title / Company award update: Currently, the only way to edit existing recipient, title and/or company data (for example to add additional relations) is to submit a deletion request for the entire award, and resubmit it with the correct information.
 If doing this, please ensure to use the 'Explanation' field to provide as much information into your reasoning as possible.

-- Alternatively, please post a question on the IMDb Get Satisfaction User Community if you require more specific assistance.
+- Please post a question on the IMDb Get Satisfaction User Community if you require more specific assistance.

 C. Frequently asked questions (FAQ)